NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/Introduction to Android App Reversing.md

 # CTF walkthrough

 Let's take a look at 2 apk reversing challenges from picoGym, we will apply the shortcut method and any additional steps to capture the flags.
 For the challenges, I will be running the apks in an android emulator **Pixel_3a_API_30_x86** via Android Studio.
 For more information, check out [android studio setup](https://developer.android.com/studio/install) and [install android emulator](https://developer.android.com/studio/run/managing-avds).
-Alternatively, if you have an android device, you could also connect to your computer via USB cable.
+Alternatively, if you have an android device, you could also connect to your computer via USB cable and launch it with android studio following this [guide](https://developer.android.com/studio/run/device).

 ## droids0